-- Expand Private Queues, then select the jamsrequests queue.
+- Expand Private Queues and then select the jamsrequests queue.

-- Right-Click on the jamsrequests queue and select Properties from the drop-down list.
+- Right-click the jamsrequests queue and select Properties.

 Additionally, users can access queue properties by selecting the queue and using the More Actions option in the Actions pane.

-- use the Change option next to the listed queue owner to access the change user options.
+- Click Change next to the listed queue owner to access the change user options.
 Set the owner as needed.

-Note: If for any reason this process fails on Windows Server 2012, the below workaround can be utilized.
+NOTE: If this process fails on Windows Server 2012, use the workaround below.